Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 To create the database, run `rails db:create`.

-Now run `rails s` to start the server.
+If you are using a Linux machine, you need to start your postgreSQL service before your rails server.
+Run `sudo service postgresql start`.
+Then run `rails s` to start the Rails server.
 If everything went well, you should see a url to visit (`http://127.0.0.1:3000/`) in your terminal.
 Open that url in your browser and you should see the default rails page.

 Since we have TailwindCSS in our project, starting our server requires an additional step.
 We need to run `rails tailwindcss:watch` in a separate terminal window.
 This will compile our tailwind styles and make them available to our app.